Tinwelint78/eBaghet/README.md

 		  #define STEREO_HACK true

-Save mozzi_config.h
+Save mozzi_config.h.

-Start the Arduino IDE
+Start the Arduino IDE.

-Open the eBaghet sketch from wherever it was unzipped (eBaghet.ino is the main sketch)
+Open the eBaghet sketch from wherever it was unzipped (eBaghet.ino is the main sketch).

 At this point there are a few things that can be changed in the config file.
 To edit the file click on the 'eBaghet_config' file tab in the Arduino IDE.